SkylineCommunications/dataminer-docs/connector-help/connector_help/Mediaproxy Logserver.md

 - **Traps**: Displays the received traps.
 Traps will be mapped to status information.
 - **Events**: This page and its subpages display the event-related information retrieved from the REST API.
 Events will be mapped to status information.
 - **Extracts**: This page and its subpages display the extract-related information retrieved from the REST API.
-- **Push API Status**: This page contains a table which shows the timeout status/configurations for the different Push API channels
+- **Push API Status**: This page contains a table that shows the timeout status/configuration for the different Push API channels.